shopware/docs/guides/plugins/plugins/storefront/use-media-thumbnails.md

 ## Prerequisites

-In order to use your own media files or thumbnails of your plugin in the storefront, of course you first need a plugin as base.
+In order to use your own media files or thumbnails of your plugin in the Storefront, of course you first need a plugin as base.
 To create an own plugin, you can refer to the Plugin Base Guide:

 {% page-ref page="../plugin-base-guide.md" %}